 Ingestion: Unlikely due to the form of the product.
-Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
+Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do NOT induce vomiting.
 Contact a poison control center.
 Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.

 Inhalation: Move to fresh air if breathing is difficult.
 If not breathing, perform artificial respiration.
+If breathing is difficult, give oxygen.
+Avoid direct contact with skin.
+Use barrier to give mouth-to-mouth resuscitation.
 Seek medical assistance immediately.

-Skin Contact: Flush with soap and water for at least 15 minutes.
+Flush with soap and water for at least 15 minutes.
 For reddened or blistered skin, or thermal burns, obtain medical assistance.